xsources/Matlab-simulation-of-Schramm-Loewner-Evolution/README.md

 The SLE image (png file) represents a plot for n=50000 points and chi=2, the Loop Erased Random Walk (LERW) case.

-# 2- Site percolation in square lattice (Interactive app with python)
+# 2- Site percolation simulation in square lattice (Interactive app with python)
 we show graphically the largest component evolution of a percolation process.
 We equally draw the percolation function of the same process by clicking one "widget button" only. https://xsources.github.io/sitepercol.html